-In Toronto, we will start with several classroom lectures and workshops (accompanied by readings), where we consider zoogeographical patterns of vertebrate distributions (with special emphasis on the fish fauna) in Central America.
+In Toronto, we will start with exercises and workshops (accompanied by readings), where we consider biogeographical patterns of vertebrate distributions (with special emphasis on the fish fauna) in Central America.
 Emphasis will be placed on critical thinking with regards to the origins of neotropical biodiversity, including references to speciation, phylogeny, paleogeography, climate, and general ecology.
 We will prepare for the expedition by considering the logistical and practical aspects of field research, including safety, mapping, collecting and preserving material, photography, and measurement of environmental variables.
 In the field in Costa Rica, we will discuss and conduct surveys of the fish fauna at the Caño Palma Biological Station.
 Students will learn different methods for collecting fishes.
 Representative samples of species collected from each habitat will be preserved and examined, identified, and cataloged in the afternoon/evenings at the field station facilities.
 We will discuss aspects of form, function, physiology, and behavior, emphasizing adaptations to life in aquatic habitats at different life stages.
-We will also consider general aspects of the Neotropical flora and fauna via hikes and excursions in the rivers and rainforest that surrounds the station.
+We will also consider general aspects of the Neotropical flora and fauna via excursions in the rivers and rainforest that surrounds the station.
 Students will gain an appreciation of the ongoing research and conservation efforts based at the research station.

-- Primary Goals: 1.
-To understand biogeographical patterns for Neotropical organisms and underlying evolutionary and paleogeographic explanations.
-2. To understand methods of aquatic sampling for biodiversity inventories and conservation (including identification of freshwater Costa Rican fishes).
-3. To develop knowledge of tropical biodiversity research and conservation practices. - Evaluation:Short assignments (pre-field trip):20%Participation:20%Written report (post-field trip):20%In class exam (post-field trip):40%

-Short assignments: Students will be responsible for preparing two short assignment during the pre-field trip component of the course (10% each).
-These will be two page essays on an assigned topic, that will also by briefly presentated to the class.

-Written report (post-field trip): There will be written report where students summarize the findings of our trip, and present a short evolutionary and biogeographic synthesis.
+Primary Goals: To understand biogeographical patterns for Neotropical organisms and underlying evolutionary and paleogeographic explanations.
+To understand methods of aquatic sampling for biodiversity inventories and conservation (including identification of freshwater Costa Rican fishes).
+To develop knowledge of tropical biodiversity research and conservation practices.
+Evaluation: Short assignments (pre-field trip):30%Participation:20%Written report (post-field trip):50%Short assignments: Students will be responsible for preparing two short assignment during the pre-field trip component of the course (15% each).
+These will be two page essays on an assigned topic, that will also by briefly presented to the class.Written report (post-field trip): There will be written report where students summarize the findings of our trip, and present a short evolutionary and biogeographic synthesis.
+Course Cost: The cost for the course is \$2000 , in addition to the regular tuition cost for 0.5 FCE).

-In class exam (post-field trip): There will be one 90 minute exam when we return to Toronto.
-This will cover both pre-field trip and field trip material (including readings).

-Course Cost: The cost for the course is \$2000, in addition to regular tuition for 0.5 FCE.
 This amount covers return airfare to Costa Rica, transportation in Costa Rica, all food and accommodation in Costa Rica, and all station fees (boat trips, etc.).

-A non-refundable deposit for \$1000 is due Wednesday November 5th (used to purchase airfare and reserve space at field station).
-This should be a certified check payable to University of Toronto, and should be dropped off at SW553 (Dr. Lovejoy's office) or at SW 420B with Gloria Luza.
+A non-refundable deposit for \$1000 is due Thursday October 27th (used to purchase airfare and reserve space at field station).
+This should be a certified check payable to University of Toronto, and should be dropped off at SW552 (Dr. Lovejoy's office) or at SW 420B with Gloria Luza.